nick-hill-dev/intuitive-compiler/README.md

 alert(JSON.stringify(result.tokens)); // [ { "type": "reg", "value": "C123-99" } ]
 ```

-### Features
+## Features

 - Define your own programming languages and convert strings into lists of tokens.
 - Generic token type allowing your tokens to be of any type such as string, number, enum...etc.
-- Fluent interface for building states and transitions as part of a DFA state machine tokenizer.
+- Fluent interface for building states and transitions, manifesting as a DFA state machine tokenizer.
-- Handle errors with unexpected input.
+- Handle errors with unexpected input or unexpected end of input.
 - Tiny library with minimal footprint.
 - Fully documented with JSDoc, integrated with IntelliSense in Visual Studio Code.